Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Discussion and conclusions

-Alternatively, strategies to decrease the operating bandwidth can be employed, activating the resonant effects for the entire acceleration phase.
-Conceptually, the simplest method is to tune the laser to higher frequency during acceleration.
+Rather than designing a sail that operates over the full Doppler band, strategies to decrease the operating bandwidth can be employed to activate the resonant effects for the entire acceleration phase.
+The conceptually simplest method is to tune the laser to higher frequencies during acceleration.
 This requires $>\SI{200}{\nano\meter}$ bandwidth, which would be extremely difficult given the laser-array scale required for the mission.
 Another approach is to uniformly stretch the sail, thereby increasing the grating pitch in step with the increasing wavelength.
-Stretching can be performed using centrifugal forces (\textit{e.g.} sail spinning) on a sail with small Young's modulus or by appropriating the sail heating to promote thermal expansion.
-However, stretching likely cannot accommodate the full 22\% wavelength shift as the amount of elongation is limited by the tensile strength of materials.
+Stretching could be performed using centrifugal forces (\textit{e.g.} sail spinning) on a sail with small Young's modulus or by appropriating the sail heating to promote thermal expansion.
+Yet, stretching likely cannot accommodate the full 22\% wavelength shift because the maximum elongation is limited by the tensile strength of materials.

+Although we concentrate on asymptotic stability, there are other lightsail requirements such as propulsion and thermal management that must be met simultaneously in the membrane design.
+Doing so requires careful study of the interplay between stability and other metrics.
+For example, stability through passive optical scattering relies entirely on non-specular orders, whereas propulsion is maximized by specular reflection.
+Therefore, it is challenging to simultaneously optimize stability and acceleration in a single architecture~\cite{Salary:2020aa}.
+This is particularly true of purely-reflecting gratings with only first-order diffraction, which we showed cannot simultaneously experience restoring forces and restoring torques.
+Regardless, by devising an appropriate figure of merit, we believe that designs with high reflectivity and an optimal tradeoff between acceleration and asymptotic stability can be found~\cite{Salary:2021aa}.

+In this work, we chose the incident laser to be TE polarized.
+However, we are confident that similar damping enhancements can be obtained with gratings optimized for operation with other polarizations.
+Such gratings will have structures different to those presented here.
+The ideal laser polarization in the Starshot project is not yet established, but a promising proposal is that the laser be linearly polarized and rotate synchronously with a spinning sail because spinning greatly benefits beam-riding and flexural stability~\cite{Gao:2024aa}.
+With this setup, we envision a sail composed of multiple sub-gratings optimized for TE and TM polarizations separately, retaining the advantages of our proposed damping method~\cite{Ilic:2019aa,Gao:2024aa}.

 We stress that the dynamic theory developed in Sec.~\ref{sec:Dynamics} and the Appendices can readily be applied to other sail geometries and extended to three dimensions.
 For different laser-beam profiles such as annular/hollow or multi-modal beams, the analytical framework in this manuscript can be straightforwardly repeated.
 However, an investigation into the necessity of rigorous relativistic beam transformations~\cite{Yessenov:2023aa} might be required.
 We anticipate that the effect of the beam transformation is negligible at the relatively low longitudinal and transverse speeds associated with the lightsail mission.